Document belonging to the Greek Mythology Link, a website created by Carlos Parada, author of Genealogical Guide to Greek Mythology

 The Aeolian Islands

-After one month then, Odysseus asked him for permission to continue his journey (for no one comes and goes in a palace as he pleases), also asking if he could count on his help to safely return to Ithaca.
+When that month had passed, Odysseus asked the king for permission to continue his journey (for no one comes and goes in a palace as he pleases), also asking if he could count on the king's help to safely return to Ithaca.
 Aeolus 2 then presented him with the leather bag in which he had imprisoned the forces of all the winds, and this bag the Ruler of the Winds tightly secured with a silver wire to Odysseus' ship.
-In addition, and just for Odysseus' sake, he called up a breeze to blow in the proper direction.
+In addition, the king called up a breeze to blow in the proper direction.

 Return to the start